How to make a DIY joystick control car with Arduino | Step by step instructions

 Step 3

 Thirdly, let’s cut the car chassis.
-Cut it as follows.
+For that, use the following image.

 Step 4

-Now, glue the two gear motors to this chassis.
+Now, glue the gear motors to this chassis.

 Step 5